Skip to content

 Despite the type of validation does not impact the strength of security associated with the certificate, customers might want to use their own OV or EV certificates or simply manage the certificate lifecycle by their self.
 Cloud-IAM support the upload of customer certificates in place of the generated certificates.

-If the customer wants to use their own certificate, they must provide them via the Cloud-IAM API.
+If the customer wants to use their own certificate, they must provide them via the Cloud-IAM API or through Cloud-IAM console.

 shell